 Labradoodles are amazing puppies and grow to be just as amazing dogs.
-Raising one is a rewarding experience but it is also a learning experience for both your puppy and you.
+Raising one is a rewarding experience, but it is also a learning experience for your puppy and you.

-At this time in your new friend’s life, it is important to firmly yet kindly teach your puppy the skills he needs, such as house training.
+It is important to firmly yet kindly teach your puppy the skills he needs, such as house training, at this time in your new friend’s life.

 How Long Does House Training Take?